yoshimoto/git-lfs-agent-scp.sh/README.md

-# git-lfs-agent-scp-bash
+# git-lfs-agent-scp.sh

-A custom transfer agent for [`git-lfs`](https://git-lfs.github.com/) that uses `scp` to transfer files.
+Lightweight bash script for [`Git Large File Storage (LFS)`](https://git-lfs.github.com/) over SSH.

-This is a self-contained bash script designed for seamless installation, requiring no prerequisites with the exception of the external command `scp.` It enables to use `git-lfs` even if you can not use http/https but ssh only.
+This is a self-contained bash script designed for seamless installation, requiring no prerequisites.
+It enables to use `git-lfs` even if you can not use http/https but ssh only.